codingEzio/codingezio.github.io/content/2022-12-23-on-Container.md

 ### Impl

-> I opened a Linux VM <small>(Ubuntu 20.04 managed by Vagrant)</small> to do all the world as any other platforms would require some hacks or whatever.
+> I opened a Linux VM <small>(Ubuntu 20.04 managed by Vagrant)</small> to do all the work as any other platforms would require some hacks or whatever.